-A military spouse may qualify to be served as a dislocated worker if they meet the definitional requirements for a displaced homemaker.
-Surviving spouses of Veterans and military service members may be served with dislocated worker funds.
-If a surviving spouse of a Veteran or military service member qualifies generally as a dislocated worker or specifically as a displaced homemaker, they can be served under the dislocated worker program.
-If the surviving spouse does not meet those requirements, they can be served under the adult program.
-Under either program, a surviving spouse of a Veteran must receive priority of service over non-covered persons if they qualify for priority as an eligible spouse.
+Military spouses may qualify to be served as dislocated workers if they meet definitional requirements for displaced homemaker.

+If surviving spouses of Veterans or military service members qualify generally as dislocated workers or as a displaced homemakers, they may be served under dislocated worker programs.
+If surviving spouses do not meet those requirements, they may be served under Title I adult programs.
+Under either program, surviving spouses of Veterans must receive priority of service over non-covered persons if they qualify for priority as eligible spouses.